-How are we going to make Ethereum more scalable, secure, and sustainable?
+How are we making Ethereum more scalable, secure, and sustainable?
 All while keeping Ethereum's core ethos of decentralization.

-The Beacon Chain brought staking to Ethereum, laid the groundwork for future upgrades, and will eventually coordinate the new system.
+The Beacon Chain brought staking to Ethereum and laid the groundwork for future upgrades.
+It coordinates the new proof-of-stake Ethereum.

-The term 'Eth2' is being phased out in preparation for The Merge.
+The term 'Eth2' was commonly used before The Merge but is being phased out in favor of more precise terminology.
 More on The Merge.